legislation/data-documentation/api/sparql.md

  * Subject classifications, e.g. Statutory Instrument subject headings, EU legislation subject categories
  * Metadata in the European Legislation Identifier (ELI) ontology

-Please [contact us](index.md#contact-us) if you want to request or suggest other legislation data that we could make available through the Linked Data service.
+Please [contact us](../index.md#contact-us) if you want to request or suggest other legislation data that we could make available through the Linked Data service.

-### Querying using SPARQL
+### Querying using SPARQL<a id="sparql"></a>

-You can query the data in the Linked Data store directly through a [SPARQL endpoint](../sparql), either with our in-browser query editor or connecting directly or using your own software.
+You can query the data in the Linked Data store directly through a [SPARQL endpoint](https://www.legislation.gov.uk/sparql), either with our in-browser query editor or connecting directly or using your own software.
 The endpoint is compliant with the SPARQL 1.1 Query Language specification.
 For more information on using SPARQL to query linked data, read the [specification for the SPARQL query language](https://www.w3.org/TR/sparql11-query/).

 The SPARQL endpoint allows you to query all data available from the Linked Data service.
 For example, the following SPARQL query returns all the data units containing data about the Kew Gardens (Leases) Act 2019 (c.
 25) and its interpretations, along with information about each of the provenance events that affected them: